 - A. Financial Assistance Guidelines and Eligibility Criteria - 1.
-To be eligible for a 100 percent (100%) reduction from the patient portion of billed charges (i.e. full write-off) the patient's household income must be at or below 150 percent of the current Federal Poverty Guidelines.
-150 percent (150%)
+To be eligible for a 100% reduction from the patient portion of billed charges (i.e. full write-off) the patient's household income must be at or below 200% of the